tshepang/blog/content/cleansing-multiple-build-directories.md

 build infrastructure (autotools, ...).
 This means that I need to run `make distclean` or better still (where applicable) `git clean -dfx`.
-Note that I sometimes even have to uninstall one or two modules (on JHBuild path) to get a build failure fixe
+Note that I sometimes even have to uninstall one or two modules (on JHBuild path) to get a build failure fixed
 (`jhbuild uninstall modulename`).
 This is laborious work, so I sometimes just wipe out the entire installation.